muellerberndt/apkx/README.md

 # apkx - Extract Java Sources from Android APK Archives

 A Python wrapper to various dex converters and Java decompilers.
-It unzips an APK and decompiles Java bytecode contained in dex files.
+Produces Java source code directly from the APK.

 ## Installation